What is Strep?

 What is the difference between a sore throat and strep throat?

-Strep is spread from one person to another when the germ gets into the mouth, nose or eyes.
-This can happen when coughing, sneezing, kissing, or spending a lot of time near someone with untreated strep throat.
+Strep bacteria are spread from one person to another when the germ gets into the mouth, nose or eyes.
+This can happen when coughing, sneezing, kissing or spending a lot of time near someone with strep throat.

 What should I do if I think my child has strep throat?